Ben4FH/Adaz-Sentinel/README.md

 terraform apply
 ```

-- Destroy lab when finished using it.
+- Destroy the lab when finished using it by running the provided script.
+This script will purge the log analytics workspaces, remove the resource group, and delete the Terraform state file.
+This process should take 4-5 minutes.
-- Please check the azure portal to confirm that the resource group was removed, it may take 5 minutes to delete.
+- If you do not feel comfortable relying on this, feel free to check the Azure Portal to confirm that the resource group was deleted.

 ```bash
 # More reliable than running terraform destroy
 ./destroy.sh